 - They offer great comfort and quality for a highly fair price, so you don’t have to break the bank for the best option for you

-- They have a slim design, which helps them to be able to wear with any type of shoe
+- They have a slim design, which means you’ll be able to wear them with any type of shoe

 - They aren’t as durable as some other options, which could be a negative factor for basketball players